erikorlowski/cscie97/cscie97/asn3/design.md

 ```

 Responding to a fire relies on using the observer pattern to alert the Controller Service when a fire has occurred.
 Once a fire occurs, the business logic for handling the fire is the responsibility of the FireCommand class.
 The FireCommand class then delegates specific actions to the ModelServiceApi class.

+## Exception Handling
+There are two types of exceptions that could occur in the Housemate Controller Service.

+One type of exception would be if a command was formatted improperly or otherwise could not be parsed.

+This type of exception is handled by an __InvalidCommandException__.
+The properties of this exception are the command text and a message indicating the problem with the command text.

+Another type of exception occurs when an object in the Housemate Model Service is referenced that cannot be found.
+This type of exception is handled by an __ObjectNotFoundException__.
+The properties of this exception are the command text and the specified name of the object that could not be found.

+## Risks
+The current implementation of the observer pattern could send many updates to the controller service on sensor updates which are not needed.
+This could potentially increase processor load and make the system less responsive.
+Because there is nothing in this system that is time critical in intervals of less than seconds, this is likely an acceptable risk.